sneas/cv-template/README.md

 1. Create a new repo out of this template by clicking [this link](https://github.com/sneas/cv-template/generate).
 1. Clone the newly created repo.
 1. Install project dependencies with `npm install`.
 1. Run `npm run deploy` to initialize `gh-pages`.
 This is a one time action.
-Further deployments will be initiated by GitHub Actions on every push to `master`.
+Further deployments will be initiated by GitHub Actions on every push to `main`.

 ## Usage